keycloak/keycloak-quickstarts/app-authz-uma-photoz/README.md

 should still be able to see it when he logs (we will cover that part later on) because administrators should be able to see all the albums created by all users.
 * The next step is to request Alice the permissions to delete the `Greece Vacations` album.
 Click on the `Request Delete Access` link.
-The app display the following message:
+The app displays the following message:
    ````
    Sent authorization request to resource owner, please, wait for approval.
    ````
-* Next click on the `My Account` link at the top of the page and then click on `My Resources`.
-Notice how the page shows both John's own resources (the `Germany Vacations`) album and also the resources Alice shared with him.
-At any time John can remove the sharing by selecting the shared resource and clicking on the `Remove Sharing` button.
-This doesn't remove the resource, only the sharing.
+* Next click on the `My Account` link at the top of the page and then click on `Resources`.
+Notice how the page shows both John's own resources (the `Germany Vacations`) album and also the resources Alice shared with him (on `Shared with Me` tab).
 * We won't be doing anything for now on this page, so let's just logout.
 For that, simply click on the `Sign Out` link at the top of the page.